Meetesh Kalpesh Mehta

 Hello there!
 I am a research scholar at IIT Bombay, working in the field of compilers and programming languages.
 I have experience on working with real world JIT compilers.
 In addition to my research, I am passionate about coding in React and have utilized it in creating websites, such as this one.
 Beyond my computer science pursuits, I enjoy tinkering with Raspberry Pi's and Arduinos during my free time.

-PhD @ IIT Bombay, second semester
+PhD @ IIT Bombay, completed one year

 Highlights